· 2 min read

 - NSF/ANSI 457: 2017: Sustainability Leadership of Photovoltaic Modules, which establishes product sustainability performance criteria and corporate performance metrics that exemplify sustainability leadership for photovoltaic (PV) modules.

-For information on NSF International’s role in standards development, visit NSF’s Standards Development web page.
+For information on NSF’s role in standards development, visit NSF’s Standards Development web page.